DefaultO/Warspear-Online-Follow-Bot/README.md

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1609086121/video_to_markdown/images/streamable--jeqbi5-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://streamable.com/jeqbi5 "")

 This Tool got made in a couple of hours.
 It is in an early stage and is not optimized.
 Feel free to grab some code partions.
 I am pretty sure some will copy the Multibox thing, because that alone makes the life easier for so many people playing this game.
 Having more than 1 Game Instance opened.
 I would love to see ideas contributed to this POC though as everything merged makes the end product better.
-And I am not creative enough to come up with features.
+And I am not creative enough to come up with neat features.
 ## Features it already got:
 - Multibox Bypass
 - Walk to your Main Character (your "bots" will attack if you are lucky enough when you attack a monster, because they try to walk to where you want to walk).